All Plants

 Oregano

-Oregano (Origanum vulgare) — a robust culinary herb in the mint family, native to the Mediterranean.
-With hints of earthiness, bitterness, and a slightly peppery taste, it pairs perfectly with tomatoes, garlic, olive oil, basil, and thyme.
-Essential for Italian and Mediterranean cuisines.
-Also valued for its antioxidant, anti-inflammatory, and antimicrobial properties.
-Growing tips: Greek oregano is the variety with the best culinary flavor — taste a leaf; it should be warm and aromatic, not bland.
+Mediterranean oregano with robust, warm flavor essential for Italian, Greek, and Mexican cooking.
+Pizza, pasta sauce, Greek salads, and grilled meats are all better with fresh oregano.
+Growing tips: Greek oregano is the variety with the best culinary flavor — make sure you have the real thing (taste a leaf; it should be warm and aromatic, not bland).
 A tough perennial that thrives in our dry, well-drained Owens Valley soil.
 Full sun, low water once established.
 Harvest just before flowering for peak flavor.
 Oregano dries beautifully — hang bundles in a warm spot and crumble dried leaves into jars for winter cooking.

 $6.00